symmetry

 follows a link to an essay in the Royal Society of Chemistry’s Historical Group

-catastrophe caused by Unilever’s launch of PERSIL POWER, containing a manganese
+commerical catastrophe caused by Unilever’s launch of PERSIL POWER, containing

-catalyst, in 1994, and compares it with previous chemistry and materials
+a manganese catalyst, in 1994, and compares it with previous chemistry and

 SECTION